 'How do you feel about fish?'

 'Can't abide fish.'

 'Not Iceland, then.
 I believe it's very hard to have fun in Iceland without fish being involved in some way.
 Well, now ... it'll be early evening in New York.'

-'America?' said Mrs. Liberty.
-'Won't we get scalped?'
-'Good grief, no!' said William Stickers, who was a bit more up to date about the world.
-'Probably not,' said Mr Fletcher, who had been watching the news lately and was even more up to date than William Stickers.
-'Look, we're dead,' said the Alderman.
-'What else have we got to worry about?'
-'Now, this may strike you as an unusual means of travel,' said Mr Fletcher, as something in the telephone began to click, 'but all you have to do, really, is follow me.
+Fletcher, as something in the telephone began to click, 'but all you have to do, really, is follow me.
 Incidentally, is Stanley Roundway here?'

 The footballer raised his hand.

 'We're going west, Stanley.
 For once in your death, try to get the directions right.
 And now One by one, they vanished.

 Johnny lay in bed, watching the stricken shuttle turning gently in the moonlight.
 It had been quite busy after the meeting.
 Some- one from the Blackbury Guardian had talked to him, and then Mid-Midlands TV had filmed him, and people had shaken his hand, and he hadn't got home until nearly eleven.
 There hadn't been any trouble over that, at least.
 His mum hadn't come in yet and Grandad was watching a programme about bicycle racing in Germany.
 He kept thinking about the Pals.
 They'd come all the way from France.
 Yet the dead in the cemetery were so frightened of moving.
 But they were all the same type of people, really.
 There had to be a reason for that.
 The dead in the cemetery just hung around.
 Why?
-The Pals had marched from France, because it was the right thing to do.
+The Pals had marched from France, be- cause it was the right thing to do.
 You didn't have to stay where you were put.
 'New York, New York.'
-'Why did they name it twice?'
-'Well, they ARE Americans.
-I suppose they wanted to be sure.'
-'The lights are extremely plentiful.
-What's that?'
-'The Statue of Liberty.'
-'Looks a bit like you, Sylvia.'
-'Sauce!'
-'Is everyone keeping a look out for those Ghost- breakers?'
-'I think that-was just cinematography, William.'
 'How long to morning?'
 'Hours, yet!
 Follow me, everyone!
 Let's get a better view!'
 No-one ever did work out why all the elevators in the World Trade Centre went up and down all by themselves for almost an hour ...
 October the 3 ist dawned foggy.
 Johnny wondered about having a one-day illness in preparation for what he suspected was going to be a busy evening, but decided to go to school instead.
 They always felt happier if you dropped in sometimes.
 He went via the cemetery.